XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Discussion

 In addition to modeling the wind ionized absorption, we also searched for re-emission from the regions of the outflow that are not along our line of sight.
-The detection of emitting wind plasma would help constrain its solid angle and the wind 3D structure in even more detail.
+The detection of emitting wind plasma would help constrain its solid angle and the 3D wind structure in even more detail.
 This re-emission is very weak, even in the high-quality \xrism\ data.
 It is completely absent in the time-averaged high-flux spectrum (Fig. \ref{xrism_xmm_comparison}).
 There is evidence for weak re-emission in the orbit-resolved \xrism\ data, but only in Orbit 1 (Fig. \ref{FeXXVI_comparison}).
 This indicates that the outflow is being launched into a small solid angle, consistent with X-ray binary disk wind population studies \citep{Ponti+12, Parra+24}.
-A follow-up study will model this weak re-emission signature in Her X-1 with a combined absorption-emission wind model.

 The large coordinated observational campaign on Her X-1 led by \xrism\ and supported by \xmm, \nustar\ and \chandra\ reveals the structure of its accretion disk wind in unprecedented detail.
 This first study of the 2024 dataset where we performed a time-resolved, pulse-averaged study of the wind shows how the structure changes upwards along the wind streamlines, as the precessing disk moves our sightline to consecutively greater heights above the disk.
 At the same time, the depth of this study only scratches the surface that the \xrism\ data provide, and opens many new questions discussed above.
-A follow-up study (Kosec et al. in prep) will explore the pulse-resolved variability of the wind properties, which has the power to constrain the wind number density, and precisely locate it along our line of sight to the neutron star.
+A follow-up study (Kosec et al. in prep) will explore the pulse-resolved variability of the wind properties, which has the power to constrain the wind number density via time-dependent photoionization modeling \citep{Kosec+24}, and precisely locate it along our line of sight to the neutron star.
+In future work, we will also produce an updated 2D map of the disk wind \citep{Kosec+23a}, taking into account the new \xrism\ measurements, and directly compare the wind parameter measurements and their evolution with precession phase (and height above the disk) with a range of hydrodynamical simulations assuming various disk wind driving mechanisms.
+Using this comparison, we will additionally address the question of the evolving wind velocity, to answer whether the wind is still located within the acceleration zone, or if only its projected velocity increases as it follows the streamlines and rises higher above the accretion disk.

 The projected wind outflow velocity is seen to increase along the wind streamlines, from 250 km/s to 600 km/s.
 The question is - how much more can it increase further up the flow?
 If the wind is indeed thermally driven, a terminal velocity exceeding 1000 km/s would require very high Compton temperatures to accelerate the outflow to such speeds, or alternatively a contribution from radiation pressure would be needed.
 Future Her X-1 observations with \xrism\ at even later Her X-1 precession phases would help to answer this question and allow us to understand the wind properties even further along the streamlines, as the wind continues expanding into 3D space.